Sundaravelss/Sentiment-Analysis/README.md

 in keras.
 After the embedding layer, I have added a LSTM layer with 128 units and a dropout of 0.2 for regularization and then added a dense layer with sigmoid activation function to give the output of 0(negative) or 1(positive).
 The loss function used is binary_crossentropy and optimizer is rmsprop.
 With this simple keras model, I could achieve a accuracy of 87%.
-I have also tried CuDNNLSTM and CuDNNGRU which trains much faster using GPUs and yields good accuracy.
+I have also tried CuDNNLSTM and CuDNNGRU which trains much faster using GPUs.